Hello Are you worried about your Pet? We’re here to help…

 While treatment options for Alabama rot remain limited, researchers recently made a ground-breaking discovery on this front.
 It’s called therapeutic plasma exchange and it can be carried out in our pet emergency hospital in Glasgow.

-We sat down with internationally-renowned small animal internal medicine specialist Scott Kilpatrick, who works in the hospital, to ask him to explain what Alabama rot is, how to spot signs of the disease and what owners can do to protect their dog from catching it.
+Here we explain what Alabama rot is, how to spot signs of the disease and what owners can do to protect their dog from catching it.

 What is Alabama rot?